RubiToad/RubiToad/README.md

 - 👋 Hi, I’m @RubiToad / Tyler
 - 👀 I’m a web developer/indie game developer!
-- 💻 I'm a computer science student with dreams of becoming a full-stack engineer.
+- 💻 I'm a computer science student on his way to becoming a full-stack engineer.